Engee documentation

 b — bias,

-This formula describes a linear combination of the input values multiplied by the corresponding weighting factors plus the bias.
-The neuron classifies the input data based on the sign of the resulting value
+This formula describes a linear combination of input values multiplied by the corresponding weights, plus an offset.
+The neuron classifies the input data based on the sign of the received value.

-This example implements a simple neural network training model with one neuron and two weighting factors.
+In this example, a simple neural network learning model with one neuron and two weighting coefficients is implemented.
 The input data is divided into two groups, which are then trained based on the target values.

-The training process continues for 100,000 iterations, during which the weights are updated depending on the prediction error.
-Once training is complete, the model is tested on new data and the results are plotted.
+The learning process continues for 100,000 iterations, during which the weights are updated depending on the prediction error.
+After the training is completed, the model is tested on new data, and the results are displayed on a graph.

 In [ ]: